Jain131102/SMS-Spam-Detection-System-Using-NLP/README.md

 ---

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).